artemowkin/PersonSite/README.md

 # PersonSite

-This is a site for any person who want to have his/her own blog and shop
+This is a site API for any person who want to have his/her own blog and shop

 ## Prerequisites

-To install this project you need to have installed on your PC the following tools:
+To install this project you need to have the following tools installed on your PC:

 * `docker`
 * `docker-compose`